Gender Pay Gap Report

 Comment

-Looking at these numbers, you can see that we have achieved pay parity in 1 of the 4 key indicators in 2022/3 - namely the Median Gender Bonus Pay Gap figure.
-However, the Median Pay Gap of 6.3% compares favourably with the National Gender Pay Gap Median of 14.3% as published by the office for National Statistics (ONS) for April 2023.
+Looking at these numbers, you can see that we have achieved effective pay parity in 2 of the 4 indicators in 2023/4: namely the Median Gender Pay Gap and the Mean Gender Bonus Gap.
+Furthermore, the Median Gender Pay Gap of 0.14% compares very favourably with the National Gender Pay Gap Median of 14.2% as published by the Office for National Statistics (ONS) for April 2024.

-We realise that this more that we need to do to increase the number of women in the Upper and Upper Median Quartiles.
-We are committed to 40% of the Delifrance UK and I Board Members being female and we have achieved this target for the past 2 years.
+We have been delighted to see an increase in the number of women in the Upper and Upper Middle Quartiles this year.
+We continue to be committed to 40% of the Delifrance UK and I Board Members being female and we have achieved this target for the past 3 years despite leavers in that team.
 We look forward to increasing the number of women in the workforce as a whole and to promoting a culture in which career progression is available for all.
 We are focussed on seeing an improvement in our Gender Pay Gap metrics in the coming years.

 Confirmation